Weather Travel What the Papers Say TV GuideLeisure

 Robert Saunderson - later Bishop of Lincoln, was the son of Robert of Guilthwaite, Mentioned in the Will of John, above, at the date of the will, he was 14 years old.

-It was soon after this that their father settled at Guilthwaite.
+Bishop Saunderson was born at Sheffield, as were brother William and sister Elizabeth.
+It was soon after that their father settled at Guilthwaite.

 Hunter (Hunter's Hallamshire), thinks that his move here was connected with his guardianship of Thomas, son of Thomas Stringer of Whiston, to which he was appointed on 9th March, 1587-8.
 Thomas Stringer, the elder, was employed by The Earl of Shrewsbury in the management of their estates.
-Robert, the Bishop's father along with Gilbert, Earl of Shrewsbury was a sponsor at the baptism of Gilbert Sheldon, son to a retainer of the Earl, afterwards Archbishop o Canterbury; favours the supposition that he might succeed Stringer in his appointment.
+Robert, the Bishop's father along with Gilbert, Earl of Shrewsbury was a sponsor at the baptism of Gilbert Sheldon, son to a retainer of the Earl, afterwards Archbishop of Canterbury; favours the supposition that he might succeed Stringer in his appointment.

 Margaret Rawson, daughter of John Rawson of Upperthorpe married Nicholas Saunderson (d.1580) at Sheffield in 1575.